Shruti1632/Shruti1632/README.md

 🌱 Outside of coding, you’ll find me exploring the outdoors, tinkering with electronics, or experimenting with new recipes.
 I approach both technology and life with a sense of curiosity, always learning and embracing new challenges.

-⌨️ GitHub is my platform to collaborate, innovate, and contribute to the vibrant global developer community.
-I’m always open to new connections and opportunities to build something extraordinary. **Let's collaborate and create something impactful!**
+⌨ GitHub is my platform to collaborate, innovate, and contribute to the vibrant global developer community.
+I’m always open to new connections and opportunities to build something extraordinary.
+Let's collaborate and create something impactful!

 > *"Turning caffeine into code, one line at a time."* 🚀👨‍💻